The Price of Privacy in Untrusted Recommendation Engines: Preliminaries

 \subsection{Differential Privacy}

-Differential privacy is a framework that, in its most general form, defines conditions under which an algorithm can be said to be privacy preserving with respect to the input.
-Formally we have: \begin{definition} \textbf{($\epsilon$-Differential Privacy)} A randomized function $\Psi:\mathcal{X}\rightarrow\mathcal{Y}$ that maps data $X\in\mathcal{X}$ to $Y\in\mathcal{Y}$ is said to be $\epsilon$-differentially private (or $\epsilon$-DP) if, for all values $y\in\mathcal{Y}$ in the range space of $\Psi$, and for all `neigboring' data $x,x'$, we have that:
+Differential privacy is a framework that defines conditions under which an algorithm can be said to be privacy preserving with respect to the input.
+Formally (following \cite{Dwork06}): \begin{definition} \textbf{($\epsilon$-Differential Privacy)} A randomized function $\Psi:\mathcal{X}\rightarrow\mathcal{Y}$ that maps data $X\in\mathcal{X}$ to $Y\in\mathcal{Y}$ is said to be $\epsilon$-differentially private if, for all values $y\in\mathcal{Y}$ in the range space of $\Psi$, and for all `neighboring' data $x,x'$, we have:

-\end{definition} We also assume that $Y$ conditioned on $X$ is independent of any external side information $Z$ (in other words, the output of mechanism $\Psi$ depends only on $X$ and its internal randomness).
-Furthermore, the definition of `neighboring' is chosen according to the situation, and determines the data that remain private.
-In the context of ratings matrices, two matrices can be neighbors if: i) they differ in a single row (per-user privacy), or ii) if they differ in a single rating (per-rating privacy).
+\end{definition} We assume that $Y$ conditioned on $X$ is independent of any external side information $Z$ (in other words, the output of mechanism $\Psi$ depends only on $X$ and its internal randomness).
+The definition of `neighboring' is chosen according to the situation, and determines the data that remain private.
+In the original definition \cite{Dwork06}, two databases are said to be neighbors if the larger database is constructed by adding a single tuple to the smaller database.
+In the context of ratings matrices, two matrices can be neighbors if they differ in: $i)$ a single row (per-user privacy), or $ii)$ a single rating (per-rating privacy).

+Two crucial properties of differential privacy are \emph{composition} and \emph{post-processing}.
+We state these here without proof; c.f. \cite{Dwork06} for details.
+Composition captures the reduction in privacy due to sequentially applying multiple differentially-private release mechanisms: \begin{proposition} \textbf{(Composition)} If $k$ outputs, $\{Y_1,Y_2,\ldots,Y_k\}$ are obtained from data $X\in\mathcal{X}$ by $k$ different randomized functions, $\{\Psi_1,\Psi_2,\ldots,\Psi_k\}$, where $\Psi_i$ is $\epsilon_i$-differentially private, then the resultant function is $\sum_{i=1}^k\epsilon_i$ differentially private. \end{proposition} Post-processing states that processing the output of a differentially private release mechanism can only make it more differentially private (i.e., with a smaller $\epsilon$) vis-a-vis the input: \begin{proposition} \textbf{(Post-processing)} If a function $\Psi_1:\mathcal{X}\rightarrow\mathcal{Y}$ is $\epsilon$-differentially private, then any composition function $\Psi_2\circ\Psi_1:\mathcal{X}\rightarrow\mathcal{Z}$ is $\epsilon'$-differentially private for some $\epsilon'\leq\epsilon$. \end{proposition}